 knowledge production systems

+In this environment, BI tools are not merely generating reports.
+They are producing artifacts that become part of the organization’s machine-readable knowledge base.
 Ensuring those artifacts remain traceable and well-documented is therefore essential for building reliable AI systems.